RealDealNikhil/freecodecamp-projects/README.md

 # freecodecamp-projects
-## A fun repository by Nikhil Suri
+## A creative repository by Nikhil Suri

 In this repository I've stored my various creations from teaching myself web development through [FreeCodeCamp](https://www.freecodecamp.org/).
 Most of these projects were originally created using [CodePen](https://codepen.io/).
 Keep reading for a description of each, and I hope that you enjoy!